 Chronic Lymphocytic Leukemia

-Chronic Lymphocytic Leukemia (CLL) and Small Lymphocytic Lymphoma (SSL) are a type of blood cancer that affects cells of the lymphatic system.
-In CLL/SLL, an immune cell undergoes malignant changes and divides uncontrollably..
-CLL/SLL is the most prevalent form of adult leukemia in the Western world, typically appearing around the age of 72 and affecting more than 41,000 individuals annually in Europe.
-At the time of diagnosis only a minority of patients with CLL require treatment, but the need for treatment may occur over the following years.
+Chronic Lymphocytic Leukemia (CLL)/Small Lymphocytic Lymphoma (SSL) is a type of blood cancer that affects cells of the lymphoid system.
+In CLL/SLL, an immune cell undergoes malignant changes and divides uncontrollably.
+CLL/SLL is the most prevalent form of adult leukemia in the Western world, typically diagnosed around the age of 72 and affecting more than 41,000 individuals annually in Europe.
+At the time of diagnosis only a minority of patients with CLL require treatment, but the need for treatment may arise in the following years.
 Thus, patients with CLL receive life-long monitoring.
 When the disease progresses with for example enlarged lymph nodes, anemia, low platelet values, or an enlarged spleen, current treatment guidelines recommend targeted therapies with so called BTK inhibitors (BTKi), BCL2 inhibitors (BCL2i), and anti-CD20 monoclonal antibodies (MoAb).

 BTK inhibitors work like a lock and key, blocking signals that help leukemia cells grow.
 BCL2 inhibitors help by stopping a protein that helps leukemia cells survive, making it easier for the body to fight the disease.
 Anti-CD20 monoclonal antibodies act by tagging the leukemia cells, helping the immune system find and attack them more easily.
 These medicines are part of newer and effective treatments for CLL/SLL.
-They are generally safe, but still carry the risk of various significant side effects, including diarrhea, fatigue, infections, bleeding, cardiovascular complications and others.
-Besides impacting the patient’s quality of life they also pose a financial burden on the health system.
+They are generally safe, yet still carry the risk of various significant adverse events, including diarrhea, fatigue, infections, bleeding, cardiovascular complications and others.
+Besides impacting the patient’s quality of life, they also pose a financial burden on the health system.

-The disease showcases a highly varied clinical journey—some patients may never need treatment, while others encounter an aggressive form of the disease with frequent relapses.
-Patients meeting specific criteria indicating progression require treatment, while asymptomatic patients with low disease burden are usually observed following a watch-and-wait approach.
+CLL/SLL showcases a highly varied clinical journey: some patients may never need treatment, while others encounter an aggressive form of the disease with frequent relapses.
+Patients meeting specific criteria indicating progression require treatment, while asymptomatic patients with low disease burden are usually observed following an active monitoring approach.

 If you are interested in participating please contact a trial site close to you.